 There are so many different kinds of honeymoons you can have in San Francisco.
-Go touristy with trips to get ice cream at the Ghiradelli Square, ride a trolley car through the city, or take a ferry to Alcatraz (really, it’s way more interesting than it sounds).
+Go touristy with trips to get ice cream at the Ghirardelli Square, ride a trolley car through the city, or take a ferry to Alcatraz (really, it’s way more interesting than it sounds).
 The city is full of unique neighborhoods, shopping, and restaurants.
-If that isn’t really what you had in mind, you could also take a quieter route.
+If an urban destination isn’t what you had in mind, you can also take a quieter route.
 Savor the drive across the Golden Gate Bridge on your way to a hike in the stunning Muir Woods.
 On the drive back, make a detour in Sausalito for a relaxing afternoon in this cozy, upscale town.

 Palm Springs is a mix of contradictions.
-It’s an oasis in the middle of an unforgiving desert that is lush and rich and green.
+It’s an oasis in the middle of an unforgiving desert that’s lush, rich, and green.
 It has both a flourishing arts community and is designed with a mid-century modern vibe that will have Mad Men fans drooling.
-You can be standing in the middle of Death Valley, and later that day play a round of gold in paradise.
-In other words, this is a destination that you need to visit to fully appreciate all of its wonders.
+You can be standing in the middle of Death Valley, and later that day play a round of golf in paradise.
+This is one of our favorite California getaways for couples and a destination that you need to visit to fully appreciate all of its wonders.

-We promise you that you will never get bored on a honeymoon to Los Angeles.
-There is simply too much to do.
+You’ll never get bored on a honeymoon to Los Angeles — there’s simply too much to do.
 Museum aficionados can’t miss the Griffith Observatory and The Getty.
 If there is a concert at the Hollywood Bowl, make sure to go and pack a picnic.
 Before the concert, you can sit in the grass and enjoy an awesome view of the city.
 Make sure to spend at least one sunset at the Santa Monica Pier, treating yourself to soft serve and a carnival game.
 No matter what your hobbies and interests, Los Angeles has something to entertain you both.

 A honeymoon in Catalina means truly getting away from it all.
 Couples who want to stay in luxury will find several hotels and bed and breakfasts to cater to their every whim.
 Otherwise, there are several mid-range lodgings.
 You can even camp in the interior of the island (expect rugged terrain) with a permit.
 For the most part, honeymooning on Catalina means fun nights out to the local theatre and casino, and getting dolled up for dinner.
 Adventurous couples can spend the day doing all sorts of water sports or participating in a local tour.

-The vibrant city is filled with all of the typical attractions and accommodations you would expect from a destination the size.
-But what makes San Diego a truly great honeymoon is its close proximity to some of Southern California’s most exciting things to see.
-First of all, San Diego is an easy drive to the Mexican border.
-Cross over for the day to sip margaritas and shop in Tijuana.
+This vibrant city is filled with all of the typical attractions and accommodations you would expect from a destination this size.
+But what makes San Diego a truly great honeymoon is its close proximity to some of Southern California’s most exciting attractions.
+Take a drive over the Mexican border for the day to sip margaritas and shop in Tijuana.
 Next, take a trip to Escondido to enjoy a few wineries, local parks, and old Spanish missions.
 Last but certainly not least, stay for a couple days on Coronado Island, one of San Diego’s most luxurious and picturesque beach communities.